0dan0/qr/docs/control/hdri/README.md

 # HDRI Merge (optimized for GoPro MAX2)

+<b>Why:</b> 360° HDRIs capture the full lighting environment in every direction, making them ideal for
+realistic image-based lighting in 3D rendering, VFX, and virtual production.
+By mapping an HDRI onto a sphere or dome, artists can recreate the natural reflections, colors, and brightness of real locations, perfect for matching CGI elements to live-action footage or achieving photorealistic lighting in visualizations and games.

 ## Configure Your MAX2 to Create HDRIs Easily

 <b>First QR Code</b> is a GoPro Labs macro that will taking nine exposures, 2.0 stops apart.
-This is only storing the macros, does not run it yet.
-The script will name the files Hab_GS01xzwy.JPG, this to help you find the exposure groups on the SD card, however the renamed files will not show in playback or in Quik.
-The HDRI script is designed for laptop/desktop usage.<br>
+This is only storing the macro, does not run it yet.
+The script will name the files
+<b>H</b>ab<b>_GS01</b>xzwy.<b>JPG</b>, this to help you find the exposure groups on the SD card,
+however the renamed files will not show in camera playback or in Quik.
+The HDRI script is designed for laptop/desktop workflows.<br>
 <img src="https://gopro.github.io/labs/control/hdri/macroQR.png" alt="Macro"><br>
 <br>
 <b>Second QR Code</b> makes a preset called "HDRI" from the above macro.<br>